aditya4313/arms4ai/README.md

 ---

-# 🧠 How the Pipeline Works (Formal, Clear, and Sector-Wise Explanation)
+# 🧠 How the Pipeline Works

 The pipeline is divided into multiple functional stages.
 Each stage plays a specific role in producing a clean mosaic.